-Even in this case, there are better and worse scenarios.
-An oven that you can see from the front door, or aligned with the front door, is considered worse feng shui.
-It is a bit better if you see a nice view of your kitchen, like a kitchen island with some flowers on it or a little herb garden, which can tip the balance toward better feng shui in your kitchen.
-If you want to try to remedy the feng shui in your home, especially since it is hard to move a stove, you can explore some feng shui cures to help you.
+When this unfortunate floor plan is unavoidable, there are still better and worse scenarios.
+An oven that you can see from the front door, or which is aligned with the front door, is considered the worst feng shui.
+It is a bit better if you're presented with a nice view of your kitchen, such as a kitchen island with some flowers or a little herb garden on it, which can tip the balance toward better feng shui.
+If you want to try to remedy the feng shui of a bad kitchen layout, especially since it is hard to move a stove, you can explore various feng shui cures.

-Also, since the kitchen is a place where fire energy feeds the home, you do not want it to directly flow out through the bathroom, which is considered a place of exit.
-Also, the bathroom is considered a water element that directly competes with the fires of the kitchen and can douse the flames.
+Also, since the kitchen is a place where fire energy feeds the home, you do not want that energy to directly flow out through the bathroom, which is considered a place of exit.
+Finally, the bathroom is considered a water element that directly competes with the fires of the kitchen and can douse the flames.

 Other Problem Spots

-You also do not want the kitchen to be in the exact center of the house.
+- A kitchen in the exact center of the house.
 You do not want your heart on fire.
-As long as the kitchen is slightly off center, then that is fine for the placement for your kitchen.
+All that is necessary is for the kitchen to be slightly off center from the heart of the home.

 There are several elements that are important in the actual design of the kitchen.
-A good feng shui rule of thumb for the layout of the kitchen is the triangle principle, where the oven, the fridge, and the sink form a triangle.
-This is good feng shui, well-known, and used by many designers—whether they are feng shui practitioners or not.
-A less known principle, but very important for feng shui, is to avoid having your oven positioned in the way where you cook with your back to the door.
+A good feng shui rule of thumb for the layout of a kitchen is to follow the classic kitchen triangle principle, where the oven, the refrigerator, and the sink form a work triangle.
+This principle of good feng shui is well known and used by most kitchen designers, whether they are feng shui practitioners or not.
+A lesser-known principle, but one very important for feng shui, is to avoid having your oven positioned so that you cook with your back to the door.

 If you have a blank slate when designing the layout of your home, then some other areas that are important to consider include: